-- WORSHIP SERVICES – An in-person worship gathering each Sunday morning at 10:30 AM in the Fellowship Hall.
+- WORSHIP SERVICES – An in-person worship gathering each Sunday morning at 10:30 AM in the SANCTUARY.
 Services are also streamed online at FACEBOOK (fb.com/opchurch) and oaklandpresbyterianchurch.org.
-Households will sit 6′ apart and facemasks are encouraged.

 Click below for the full Regathering Plan and all details.
 Remember, this Regathering Plan is subject to updates as more information unfolds.